The Warping module is a feature of the Output Setup. It is there to let you distort an output to adjust it precisely on your projection surface.

 Note: the warping distortion only affects the output rendering, it is not reflected on the Canvas in the work area or in the output setup window.

-Combining Perspective and Linear warping
+Comparing and combining Perspective and Points warping